 And Samuel’s (nine-year-old) attitude?
 He was heard remarking to his sister very early on words to the effect of: “It’s happened.
 It sucks that it’s happened but it has.
 There’s nothing we can do about it.
 We just need to move on, move forward.”
 Nine years old at the time and he could come out with that!
 This is one of the reasons he has become an inspiration to those that meet him.

 Samuel will not be the only home ventilated child in Queensland.
 Other home ventilated children and their families also need support and Samuel is keen for you to also be mindful of their needs as his desire for others to not be disadvantaged typifies his nature.

 Samuel will require long-term two trained people close by to him 24/7.
 These people will need to be trained in use of the ventilator and trained in the emergency treatment or replacement of the tracheostomy tube (“trache trained”).
 They will be required to evacuate any oral secretions that will naturally build up.
 If the ventilator tubing separates from his tracheostomy tube, Samuel is unable to reconnect it to maintain his ventilation.
 Those close to him will be trained.
 But they need to sleep – so there will be “strangers” in the home at night and at other times during the day.
-These trained support workers to assist with this will be provided up until he turns 18 by Children’s Health Queensland (CHQ) until he turns 18 or then through the NDIS.
+These trained support workers to assist with this will be provided by Children’s Health Queensland (CHQ) until he turns 18 or then through the NDIS.